Tomás Parra: Artistry

-Parrá's work is part of the Generación de la Ruptura, a generation of Mexican artists that broke with the conventions of Mexican muralism.
+Parra's work is part of the Generación de la Ruptura, a generation of Mexican artists that broke with the conventions of Mexican muralism.
 Unlike many Mexican artists, Parra turned down a chance to study in Europe in 1961 in favor of travel in Latin America, in countries such as Brazil, Argentina, Venezuela, Colombia and Ecuador, spending the most time in Chile and Peru.
-For this reason, his work shows more influence artists such as Mexican Rufino Tamayo, Chilean Roberto Matta and Nicaraguan Armando Morales, although European influence such as surrealism is noted as well.
-His more mature work has more subdued colors, and he notes that much of his imagery is related to poetry, especially the writing of Octavio Paz and Carlos Pellicer.
+For this reason, his work shows more influence of artists such as Mexican Rufino Tamayo, Chilean Roberto Matta and Nicaraguan Armando Morales, although European influence such as surrealism is noted as well.
+His more mature work has more subdued colors, and he noted that much of his imagery is related to poetry, especially the writing of Octavio Paz and Carlos Pellicer.
 A number of his works have titles taken from their writings.

-As an artist his is not prolific, not only because of his cultural work but because he paints slowly and meticulously.
+As an artist his oeuvre was not prolific, not only because of his cultural work but because he painted slowly and meticulously.
 His work is noted not for its quantity but rather for its experimentation.
 He is also noted as an illustrator in various techniques.